unrealwork/atsd-use-cases/HawaiiGasPrices/README.md

 ### CartoDB
 -----------

-CartoDB is primarily a mapping software and does not allow the user to plot the data set (in this case gas prices of Hawaii) over time.
+Mapping software CartoDB does not support plotting datasets (in this case gas prices of Hawaii) over some time period.

 ### plotly
 ----------

-plotly fairly easily allows the user to display the relationship of gas prices over time; however, without extensively manipulating the raw data set, each location is allowed to be compared with only one fuel type at a time.
+This visualization tool allows the user to display the relationship of gas prices over time; however, without extensively manipulating the raw data set, each location is allowed to be compared with only one fuel type at a time.

 We will quickly run through plotting this dataset in plotly.